Tanchyyk/Skyscraper/README.md

 # Skyscraper
-This module is created to validate the board of a game.
+This program is created to check if the winning combination is on the board.